leafo/scssphp/docs/index.md

 ## SCSS Server

-The SCSS server is a small class that helps with automatically compiling SCSS.

-It's an endpoint for your web application that searches for SCSS files in a directory then compiles and serves them as CSS.
+The SCSS server is a small class that demonstrates the ability to automatically compile SCSS on the fly.
+The example provides an endpoint for your web application that searches for SCSS files in a directory then compiles and serves them as CSS.
 It will only compile files if they've been modified (or one of the imports has been modified).

-### Using `serveFrom`

-`Server::serveFrom` is a simple to use function that should handle most cases.

 For example, create a file `style.php`: